OpenHAK/QuickStats/README.md

 # QuickStats
-Descriptive statistics for Arduino float arrays
+Descriptive statistics for Arduino int arrays

+Modified by lpercifield to only use int math.
+UNTESTED